Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/Detecting Planets Around Other Stars.md

 	- Sun wobbles around the center of mass with the same period as Jupiter
 - Sun's motion around the solar system's center of mass depends on tugs from all the planets
 - Astronomers around other stars measuring this motion could determine the masses + orbits of all planets
-- *Astrometric Technique* - measuring the change ina star's position in the sky
+- *Astrometric Technique* - measuring the change in a star's position in the sky

 ### Doppler Technique
 - Measuring a star's [[Learning from Light|Doppler]] shift can tell us its motion toward and away from us